NURBS to Sculptie

 Sculpties can only be generated from meshes.
 So once we are finished with our sculpting, we have to convert the final result into a mesh.
 And this is done in object mode.
 Simply open object, convert object type, mesh!

 Now we need to unwrap the mesh.
-In this step, We have to take care about some Secondlife-specific constraints.
+In this step, We have to take care about some very specific constraints.
 Especially we must create perfectly squared UV-maps.
 With nurbs it turns out that this task can be performed by applying a well defined process.
 Here are the steps, which you have to perform:

 Step 1: go to edit mode,